 With such a selection on offer, the fight for gamers’ eyes and thumbs now often involves minimising barriers to entry, and so thousands of free iOS games exist.
 Many of them would embarrass a type-in listing for a ZX81, but the standouts are among the best titles mobile gaming has to offer.

-Our top-25 encompasses a wide range of titles, from frantic arcade fare through to thoughtful multiplayer turn-based strategy.
+Our top 30 encompasses a wide range of titles, from frantic arcade fare through to thoughtful multiplayer turn-based strategy.
 Although most of our choices include some kind of in-app currency system, none require payment in order to get some enjoyment from them; that said, if you love one of the games to death and want to reward the developer accordingly, they’ll always be grateful for a few bucks sent their way.

 READ MORE: The 15 best Mac games right now

 If you’re regularly stuck on motorways, wishing you could let rip and get all smashy, try this game.
 You tear about the place like a maniac, ramming the fuzz and obliterating anything smaller than a building.
 All the while, you’re racking up TV viewing figures that result in cash for upgrades.
 When you crash, it’s possible to steal a police car or SWAT van so you can cause even more mayhem.